StevenMayher/431-2021/classes/movies/results1.md

 - S = imdb_stars = Weighted Average Rating (IMDB) as of 2021-09-10 (measures how highly film was rated)
 - Y = year = year film was released

-Here are the results, as submitted via Google Form:
+Here are the unedited results, as submitted via Google Form, arranged by the variables selected:

 Group | Q# | Question | Vars.
 :----: | :---: | :----------------- | ----